rainsound-ai/rainsound.ai/readme.md

 `/assets`

+This sub-folder contains crates for handling asset preparation like running the Tailwind CLI and resizing images.

+`/assets/mod`

+The assets crate.
+This is the public interface for all things asset-related.

+`/assets/runtime`

-Provides structs and functions for representing assets like CSS, images, and wasm.
-Also where we define our global list of assets.
+The assets_runtime crate.
+Provides structs for representing assets like CSS, images, and wasm.

-Collects all of our assets and saves them to `/built_assets` at build time.

-`/build_browser`

-The build script for this sub-crate runs wasm-pack. `lib.rs` exposes static variables containing wasm-pack's output.

-`/build_tailwind`

-The build script for this sub-crate runs the Tailwind CLI. `lib.rs` exposes a static variable containing the contents of our built CSS file.
+`/assets/macro`

+The assets_macro crate.
+Cargo requires that you define procedural macros in their own crate, so this is where we put our macros and other build-time related code.
+This includes the `build_tailwind!`, `build_browser_crate!`, and `build_images!` macros that get re-exported by `assets/mod`.

 `spin.toml`